oxsecurity/megalinter/docs/flavors/javascript.md

 ## Description

-Mega-Linter optimized for JAVASCRIPT or TYPESCRIPT based projects
+Optimized for JAVASCRIPT or TYPESCRIPT based projects

 ## Usage